kudla/geojson-projector/README.md

 # geojson-projector
-Fast projector for immutable geojson
+Fast projector for immutable geojson.
+It can project any branch of geojson object.

+`geojson-projector` can produce the cacheing of projected values which is a good point while one is using immutable data flow.

 ### Instalation
 ```bash